openannotation/annotator/doc/module-development.rst

 Loading custom modules
 ----------------------

-When you write a custom module, you'll end up with a JavaScript function which you need to reference when you build your application.
+When you write a custom module, you'll end up with a JavaScript function that you need to reference when you build your application.
 In the examples above we've just defined a function and then used it straight away.
 This is probably fine for small examples, but when things get a bit more complicated you might